MrTuge123/League_of_Legends_Analysis/README.md

 In this project, we explore whether in-game features at the 25 minute cutoff can accurately predict the outcome (win/loss) of League of Legends matches.
 Our full dataset consists of approximately **9800** matches in 2024 sourced from OraclesElixir, which is a public dataset under Riot Games, containing information on champion selections, team compositions, player roles, and match metadata.

 - **Central Question:** Can a classification model leverage in-game kills, gold, experience information at the 25 minute checkpoint to predict the game result?
+If so, what predictor is the most influential?
 - **Motivation:** Predictive insights can inform esports strategy and enhance spectator engagement by offering data-driven match forecasts.
 - **Dataset Details:**
   - **Rows:** 117600, 2 rows per game